-2.4 Between 26 June 2017 and 10 July 2024, the firm failed to undertake a CMRA on seven in-scope files reviewed, as required by Regulation 28(12)(a)(ii) and Regulation 28(13) of the MLRs 2017.
-Therefore, the firm was unable to demonstrate that the extent of the measures it had taken to satisfy the requirements if Regulation 28 were appropriate, as required by Regulation 28(16) of the MLRs 2017.
+2.6 Between 26 June 2017 and 24 November 2024, failed to undertake appropriate client and matter risk assessments (CMRAs) on all eight inscope files reviewed, as required by Regulation 28(12)(a)(ii) and Regulation 28(13) of the MLRs 2017 and did not have an adequate way of assessing client and matter risk.
+Therefore, the firm was unable to demonstrate that the extent of the measures it had taken to satisfy the requirements of Regulation 28 were appropriate, as required by Regulation 28(16) of the MLRs 2017.